MalignantCarp/obsidian-word-statistics/README.md

 By all means, please log an issue with respect to your language, being sure to provide example text and the correct word counts and I will attempt to implement support.
 Please utilize both simple and complicated punctuation.

 ### Code blocks and embeds
-Short of determining an adequate means of pre-rendering the content, any YAML block content in code blocks for things such as admonitions and dataview is likely to be included, and the contents of embeds is likely to not be.
-The latter, however, may be possible by loading the content of the markdown file and running it through the script (and so on and so forth), while maintaining a list of included files to ensure they are not included twice (in the case of recursive embeds or where two embeds embed the same document).
+Short of determining an adequate means of pre-rendering the content, any YAML block content in code blocks for things such as admonitions and dataview will be included in the word count.
+Conversely, content of embeds will not be included.

-One caveat to note is that the word counts stored for a particular document will not include the embed.
-It will be for display purposes only, as the original file that is referenced will be the one storing its own word count.

 ### Pasting over copy
 When content is pasted on top of other content, only the difference in word counts is noticed by the system.
 I'm not sure if there is a way to detect that content was replaced in a paste event, so I caution against the use of paste to add to a document.
 Also note this would ideally be considered imported text, but that support is not yet implemented.